-Pregnancy and birth-related services typically covered by private health insurance include accommodation and labour ward costs and doctors’ fees at a private hospital of your choice, plus full or part payment of obstetrician’s fees during delivery and in some cases prenatal classes.
-If you need to use assisted reproductive services (IVF or GIFT), private health insurance policies that cover them will typically include in-hospital services related to egg collection and embryo transfer.
+Covered pregnancy and birth-related services may include accommodation, labour ward costs and doctors’ fees, plus some obstetrician’s fees during delivery.
+If you need assisted reproductive services like IVF, private health insurance policies that cover them will typically include in-hospital services related to egg collection and embryo transfer.

 More guides on Finder

 How to find health insurance when you're no longer covered by your parents' policy.